-Examination Board: Pearson

-Available levels: International Level 3 Subsidiary Diploma

-Entry requirements: Sixth Form Entry Requirements

-Head of Department: Mr De Garis
+Examination Board: Available levels: Entry requirements: Head of Department: Pearson International Level 3 Subsidiary Diploma Sixth Form Entry Requirements Mr De Garis

 BTECs enable a learner-centred approach to education, with a flexible, unit-based structure and knowledge applied to project-based assessments.
 BTECs focus on the holistic development of the practical, interpersonal and thinking skills required to be successful in employment and higher education.